 The “investment gap” is a reality.
 While women have increased their investment power, we believe the investment market has been notoriously slow to meet their needs.
 Women advisors who help other women grow their wealth are few and far between.
 Services catered to the unique needs of female investors are scarce.
 But the demand is clear, and people are starting to take notice.
 We believe that before we see a true balancing of the scales, changes must happen in the way financial advice is delivered to women by addressing the following advancements:

 The increase in female business owners is great for the economy, but entrepreneurs are so busy reinvesting most of their cash in their businesses, they sometimes don’t save properly for retirement.

 The information contained herein is not intended to be personal legal, investment or tax advice or a solicitation to buy or sell any security or engage in a particular investment strategy.
 Nothing herein should be relied upon as such.
 The views expressed are for commentary purposes only and do not take into account any individual personal, financial, or tax considerations.
 There is no guarantee that any claims made will come to pass.

-Mariner Wealth Advisors (“MWA”), is an SEC registered investment adviser with its principal place of business in the State of Kansas.
+Mariner Wealth Advisors (“MWA”) is an SEC registered investment adviser.
 Registration of an investment adviser does not imply a certain level of skill or training.
 MWA is in compliance with the current notice filing requirements imposed upon registered investment advisers by those states in which MWA maintains clients.
-MWA may only transact business in those states in which it is notice filed or qualifies for an exemption or exclusion from notice filing requirements.
+MWA may only transact business in those states in which it is notice filed, or qualifies for an exemption or exclusion from notice filing requirements.
 Any subsequent, direct communication by MWA with a prospective client shall be conducted by a representative that is either registered or qualifies for an exemption or exclusion from registration in the state where the prospective client resides.
 For additional information about MWA, including fees and services, please contact MWA or refer to the Investment Adviser Public Disclosure website.
 Please read the disclosure statement carefully before you invest or send money.